hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `purpose` -
   (Optional)
   The purpose of the resource.
-A subnetwork with purpose set to INTERNAL_HTTPS_LOAD_BALANCER is a user-created subnetwork that is reserved for Internal HTTP(S) Load Balancing.
+A subnetwork with purpose set to REGIONAL_MANAGED_PROXY is a user-created subnetwork that is reserved for Internal HTTP(S) Load Balancing and Regional external HTTP(S) load balancer.
-  If set to INTERNAL_HTTPS_LOAD_BALANCER you must also set the `role` field.
+  If set to REGIONAL_MANAGED_PROXY you must also set the `role` field.

 * `role` -
   (Optional)
   The role of subnetwork.
-Currently, this field is only used when purpose = INTERNAL_HTTPS_LOAD_BALANCER.
+Currently, this field is only used when purpose = REGIONAL_MANAGED_PROXY.
 The value can be set to ACTIVE or BACKUP.
 An ACTIVE subnetwork is one that is currently being used for Internal HTTP(S) Load Balancing.
 A BACKUP subnetwork is one that is ready to be promoted to ACTIVE or is currently draining.